-Plans call for the installation of the meters on Avenues D and E and on the streets between the Avenues.
-Some 300 returned from Casa Grande, of them will be placed along the curbs under the supervision of the company engineer.
-The W. L. Butler, 72, father of Mr. work will be done by city emmeters was made by the city ployees.
+Plans call for the installation of the meters on Avenues D and E and on the streets behave tween the Avenues.
+Some 300 curbs under the supervision of meters was made by the city

-The decision to install the commission in an effort to rehere until his wife's death in lieve the congestion in the downtown area and to give shoppers ample parking room.
+The decision to install commission in an effort to rehere until his wife's death in lieve the congestion in the downtown area and to give shoppers ample parking room.

-MORAN BOY FLIES HOME Billie Jo Moore, oldest son of
+MORAN BOY FLIES HOME